pulumi/docs/content/reference/cd-supporting-new-ci.md

 menu:
   reference:
     parent: cd
+weight: 100
 ---

 ## Overview

 The Pulumi CLI already supports enhanced metadata for several popular CI/CD systems.
 We have tried to make it easy for contributors to add/update support for CI systems.
 This document walks-through how you can modify the Pulumi CLI to support your own CI system or perhaps even update an existing one.

 The detection of metadata in a CI environment depends on some key environment variables that a CI system injects into the build environment of their build agents.
-The Pulumi CLI uses those environment variables to set try and determine the values for the following properties:
+The Pulumi CLI uses those environment variables to try and determine the values for the following properties:

 - CI System Name
 - Build Type